shihankanungo/shihankanungo.github.io/courses.md

 ## Representation Theory

+> "I used to say: "Everything is Representation Theory".
+Now I say: "Nothing is Representation Theory"." --- Israel Gelfand

 I haven't taken a formal course in representation theory, but I gained substantial knowledge while working on my 2024 project at MIT PRIMES-USA.
 In particular, I studied the subject through the following books:

 - **Karin Erdmann.** (2006) *Introduction to Lie algebras*. <small>Springer Verlag, London.</small>